OpenMic · FluentPlay

 Word skipped vs. scripted reference.
 Completeness signal.

-Stutter fires only on convergence — two or more flags, or any flag on a challenge word.
+Convergent-event flag fires only on two or more event types, or any flag on a challenge word.
+The SLP applies the clinical label via override.

 Ground truth override